josmar-crwdstffng/angular/aio/content/guide/creating-libraries.md

 When you install a library package, the mapping is in the `node_modules` folder.
 When you build your own library, it has to find the mapping in your `tsconfig` paths.

-Generating a library with the Angular CLI automatically adds its path to the `tsconfig` file.
+Generating a library with the Angular CLI automatically adds the associated path to the `tsconfig` file.
 The Angular CLI uses the `tsconfig` paths to tell the build system where to find the library.

 For more information, see [Path mapping overview](https://www.typescriptlang.org/docs/handbook/module-resolution.html#path-mapping).